chris-kc-cheng/study-notes/Microsoft/DAX.md

   3. The kind of aggregation
 - `ADDCOLUMNS` and `SELECTCOLUMNS` are iterators that return a table, often used when authoring fast measures

+## Time Intelligence

+- `Date` is a reserved word, while Dates is not
+- Most time intelligence functions require a separate *date table*
+- Avoid using Auto Date/Time feature because it generates one table per date column (unrelated to on another) and the tables are hidden and cannot be modified
+- Best practices
+  1. Contains all dates, no gaps
+  2. *Date* data type is preferred
+  3. Marked as a *Date table*, DAX will automatically add `ALL`
+- `CALENDARAUTO` scans all date columns which may not be desiable.
+It accept an optional argument for fiscal year end
+- `CALENDAR` requires the date range
+- Use `ADDCOLUMNS` to create additional columns
+- Design options:
+  1. Multiple relationship to the same date table (preferred)
+     - Inactive relationships can be activated through the `USERELATIONSHIP` modifier in `CALCULATE`
+     - Role-playing dimension
+  2. Creating multiple data tables
+     - Use this design only if you need to intersect the same measure by different dates in the same visualization
+- `DATESYTD`, `DATESQTD`, `DATESMTD` returns a table with all dates and requires the use of `CALCULATE`
+- `TOTALYTD`, `TOTALQTD`, `TOTALMTD` hides the `CALCULATE`
+- `SAMEPERIODLASTYEAR` is a specialized version of the more generic `DATEADD`
+- `PARALLELPERIOD`, `PREVIOUS…`, `NEXT…` returns the full period instead
+- If multiple periods are selected, `PARALLELPERIOD` shifts result of all of them, e.g. Q1 = Dec + Jan + Feb
+- Intelligence functions can be cascaded, however a wrong nesting order may produce unexpected result if the date table does not contain a row in the `NEXTDAY`
+- `DATESINPERIOD` is usually the best option for the moving calculation
+- `LASTDATE`, `LASTNONBLANK` are often used in semi-additive calculations (e.g. last balance)

 ## Calculation Groups

 > [!TIP]